-A district cannot deny a student enrollment or attendance based upon absence of a certified copy of a birth certificate or other proof of a student's identity, although state law requires such documentation to be provided within 30 days of enrollment.231 When enrollment in the school district, attendance at school, or the receipt of educational services in the regular education program appears inappropriate, a district cannot deny enrollment or attendance because a student's prior educational record is not immediately produced.
-The applicant must be advised, however, that the student's initial educational placement may be revised upon the district's receipt of records or further assessment of the student.232 A district may not deny a student enrollment due to a lack of student medical information but may defer actual attendance of a student for not complying with immunization rules.233 A district may not condition enrollment or attendance on advance payment of tuition when enrollment is denied and intent to appeal is indicated or when enrollment is provisional and subject to further review or information.234
+A district cannot deny a student enrollment or attendance based upon absence of a certified copy of a birth certificate or other proof of a student's identity, although state law requires such documentation to be provided within 30 days of enrollment.234 When enrollment in the school district, attendance at school, or the receipt of educational services in the regular education program appears inappropriate, a district cannot deny enrollment or attendance because a student's prior educational record is not immediately produced.
+The applicant must be advised, however, that the student's initial educational placement may be revised upon the district's receipt of records or further assessment of the student.235 A district may not deny a student enrollment due to a lack of student medical information but may defer actual attendance of a student for not complying with immunization rules.236 A district may not condition enrollment or attendance on advance payment of tuition when enrollment is denied and intent to appeal is indicated or when enrollment is provisional and subject to further review or information.
+237

 When seeking enrollment of a child, the parent, guardian or caregiver should contact the district board of education to determine in which local school the student should be enrolled and where enrollment takes place.
-Each district must have sufficient registration forms and sufficient numbers of trained registration staff available to ensure prompt determinations of eligibility and enrollment.235 Enrollment applications may be taken by appointment, but appointments must be promptly scheduled and not unduly defer a student's attendance at school.236 Each district must also have a clearly identified district-level school administrator available to assist applicants experiencing difficulties with the enrollment process.237
+State regulations provide that school districts must: (1) have sufficient registration forms and sufficient numbers of trained registration staff available to ensure prompt determinations of eligibility and enrollment; 238 (2) use registration forms provided by the State Commissioner of Education or locally-developed forms that are consistent with the state forms; 239 (3) ensure that enrollment appointments be promptly scheduled and not unduly defer a student's attendance at school; 240 (4) have a clearly identified district-level school administrator available to assist applicants experiencing difficulties with the enrollment process; 241 and (5) identify information suggesting that an applicant may be homeless so that the special procedures applicable to homeless students may be implemented.
+242